bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-05-24-newsletter.md

   server always returns HTTP 200 "OK" unless there is an HTTP error or malformed request, it returns either error or result fields but never both, and single and batch requests result in the same error handling behavior.
-If version 2.0 isn't specified in the request body, the legacy JSON-RPC 1.1 protocol is used.
+If version 2.0 isn't specified in the request body, the legacy JSON-RPC 1.1 protocol is used. {% assign timestamp="1:00:30" %}

 - [Bitcoin Core #30000][] allows multiple transactions with the same `txid` to coexist in `TxOrphanage` by indexing them by `wtxid` instead